How Does Car Accident Compensation Work in Maryland?

 What does my car insurance cover?

 The minimum insurance requirement in Maryland covers some property damage and injury costs.
 However, an accident may result in more than the minimum policy amount, or other damages not covered by basic insurance.
 For your own safety, you should consider getting higher policy limits and additional insurance, including:

-- Personal Injury Protection - Known as PIP, this insurance is not mandatory to Maryland, but it can be very helpful.
-If you have medical bills that need to be paid right away, you can use your PIP coverage, particularly if you don't have health insurance to pay; but keep in mind unless you acquire more, PIP coverage is generally only $2500.00 or $5000.00.
+- Personal Injury Protection – Known as PIP, this insurance is not mandatory to Maryland, but unless you waive it, your insurance provides you with at least $2500.00 in coverage.
+It can be very helpful.
+If you have medical bills that need to be paid right away, you can use your PIP coverage, particularly if you don’t have health insurance to pay; but keep in mind unless you acquire more, PIP coverage is generally only $2500.00 or $5000.00.

 - Collision coverage – Another type of optional insurance, collision coverage can cover damages to your car in the event of an accident.

-For more than three decades, attorney Stuart Plotnick has been actively involved in the legal field involving car accidents in Maryland.
+For more than three decades, attorney Stuart Plotnick has been actively involved in the legal field involving car accidents in the D.C.
+Metro area.
 He knows how insurance companies work because he worked for and advised them for years on how to handle claims.
-For the past 20 years, he has used that knowledge and experience gained on the inside to beat them at their own game - and get you the maximum compensation you deserve.
+For the past 20 years, he has used that knowledge and experience gained on the inside to beat them at their own game – and get you the maximum compensation you deserve.